SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 HDF5 Purging  of duplicate Comments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Adding a result with the same name and same comment in every single run, may create a lot of overhead.
+Adding a result with the same comment in every single run, may create a lot of overhead.
 Since the very same comment would be stored in every node in the HDF5 file.
 To get rid of this overhead use the option ``purge_duplicate_comments=True`` and ``summary_tables=True``.